Quasi-Newton Methods for Machine Learning: Forget the Past, Just Sample: Convergence Analysis

-\begin{proof} As in the proof of Lemma \ref{lem:1}, note that there is a chance that no curvature pairs are selected in Algorithm \ref{alg:calSY}.
+\begin{proof} Note, that in the nonconvex setting, there is a chance that no curvature pairs are selected in Algorithm \ref{alg:calSY}.
 In this case, the inverse Hessian approximation is $H_k = I$, and thus $\mu_1 = \mu_2 = 1$ and condition \eqref{eq:bnd_Hess2} is satisfied.

 Similar to the proof of Lemma \ref{lem:1}, we study the direct Hessian approximation $B_k = H_k^{-1}$.
 In our algorithm, there are two options for updating the curvature pairs $s_{k,j}$ and $y_{k,j}$: